docrails-tw/guides/source/zh-TW/getting_started.md

 <a href='http://example.com/articles/1/destroy'>look at this cat!</a>
 ```

-We use the `delete` method for destroying resources, and this route is mapped to
+We use the `delete` method for destroying resources, and this route is mapped
-the `destroy` action inside `app/controllers/articles_controller.rb`, which
+to the `destroy` action inside `app/controllers/articles_controller.rb`, which
-doesn't exist yet, but is provided below:
+doesn't exist yet.
+The `destroy` method is generally the last CRUD action in
+the controller, and like the other public CRUD actions, it must be placed
+before any `private` or `protected` methods.
+Let's add it:

 ```ruby
 def destroy